mozilla/ichnaea/docs/api/geolocate.rst

     The mobile network code stored on the SIM card.

 radioType
-    Same as the radioType entry in each cell record.
-If all the cell entries have the same radioType, it can be provided at the top level instead.
+    Same as the ``radioType`` entry in each cell record.
+If all the cell entries have the same ``radioType``, it can be provided at the top level instead.